jborean93/omi/README.md

 ## Build

-This repo tries to make it simple to build your own copy of `libmi` of the distribution of choice.
+This repo tries to make it simple to build your own copy of `libmi` and `libpsrpclient` of the distribution of choice.
 The actual upstream OMI releases are based on a "universal" Linux build but I've just setup a script that will build a library for each distribution.
 To start a build run `./build.py {distribution}`, if not distribution was supplied the script will prompt you to select one from a list.
 There are some other arguments you can supply to alter the behaviour of the build script like: